Effect-TS/effect/packages/schema/README.md

 // Renaming the "a" property to "c" const renamedSchema = S.rename(originalSchema, { a: "c" });

-console.log(S.parseSync(renamedSchema)({ a: "a", b: 1 }));
+console.log(S.decodeUnknownSync(renamedSchema)({ a: "a", b: 1 }));
 // Output: { c: "a", b: 1 }
 ```

 In the example above, we have an original schema with properties "a" and "b."
 Using the `rename` API, we create a new schema where we rename the "a" property to "c."
-The resulting schema, when used with `S.parseSync`, transforms the input object by renaming the specified property.
+The resulting schema, when used with `S.decodeUnknownSync`, transforms the input object by renaming the specified property.

 ## Classes